computerwizjared/Capstone/docs/cs140e/assignment-1.md

 # Assignment 1

 I began this project by following the steps located at the CS140e course [here](https://cs140e.sergio.bz/assignments/1-shell/).
-All steps in this documentation are executed within the `cs140e/assignment-1` directory.
+All steps from Phase 0 and Phase 1 of this documentation are executed within the `cs140e/assignment-1` directory.

 ## Phase 0